Tia Brazda: Style and influences

 Brazda's music has been described as a "walking musical catalog of 20th century jazz styles", a "hip pastiche", and "a difference in an already established genre."
-Brazda's voice has been described as "sultry" and "kittenish", and has been compared to Billie Holiday and Amy Winehouse, having performed early on at a benefit in the late singer's honour.
+Brazda's voice has been described as "sultry" and "uniquely smoky", and has been compared to Billie Holiday and Amy Winehouse, having performed early on at a benefit in the late singer's honour.
 Brazda is known for writing her own original material, as well as using real instruments instead of samples.

 Brazda lists among her influences Ella Fitzgerald, Peggy Lee and gospel hymns.
 Aside from jazz, Brazda grew up listening to swing revival, neo-soul, trip-hop and grunge.
 Her album 'Bandshell' has been likened to the music of Big Bad Voodoo Daddy, Black Cat Zoot, Tape Five, Royal Crown Revue and Cherry Poppin’ Daddies.
 On tour, Brazda's band has included saxophonists from both Royal Crown Revue and Cherry Poppin’ Daddies.

 Awards and acclaim

-Brazda's three releases, EP Cabin Fever (2012) and albums Bandshell (2015) and Daydream (2018) all debuted at No. 1 on the iTunes Jazz Chart in Canada.
+Brazda's first three albums, Cabin Fever (2012) and albums Bandshell (2015) and Daydream (2018) all debuted at No. 1 on the iTunes Jazz Chart in Canada.
 Bandshell reached No. 24 on the CMJ national radio chart in the US and was rated the No. 5 best Canadian jazz release by Jazz FM 91 in Toronto.
 Her song "Hard Luck (DJ Margiotta Remix)" from the album Bandshell Remixed made the Best of 2016 list on The Craig Charles Funk and Soul Show on BBC Radio 6 in the UK.
 In 2016 Brazda was awarded the Stingray Rising Star Music Award.
+Francesco Adinolfi of Rai Radio 1 in Italy, named her 2015 album Bandshell one of the best of the decade.